 From skiing during the winter at June Mountain to fishing in the lakes during the summer, the June Lake Loop has plenty to offer the nature enthusiast.

 June Lake is considered a more low-key option for summer and winter outdoor fun, a place that has held onto its small-town charm while still offering world-class outdoor excitement.
-June Lake has the largest town with quaint shops, restaurants, lodges, and taverns.
+June Lake has the most significant town with quaint shops, restaurants, lodges, and taverns.

-Silver Lake is the most attractive of the lakes to hikers interested in exploring the backcountry.
-The Rush Creek Trailhead is located to the north of the lake and leads to the Rush Creek Basin, Yosemite National Park, and the Ansel Adams Wilderness.
+Silver Lake is the most attractive of the lakes to hikers exploring the backcountry.
+The Rush Creek Trailhead is located north of the lake and leads to the Rush Creek Basin, Yosemite National Park, and the Ansel Adams Wilderness.
 It also connects to the Pacific Crest Trail system and the John Muir Trail.

 Although the only facilities on Grant Lake are the marina and campground, it is the largest lake on the loop.
 Visitors to the lake will find that it is not only a great morning fishing spot; it is also the best of the lakes for water skiing, jet skiing, and wakeboarding.